Big Tech’s not-so-secret plan to monopolize your home

 I’ve been writing a lot recently about the price you face as a consumer and a citizen for being trapped in a Big Tech economy.
 Here’s one it’s not too late to stop: Letting tech giants make your smart home more dumb.
 Their monopolistic mindset makes your home more complicated, leaves you less choice and less privacy, and already resulted in less-capable smart speakers.

 Silicon Valley is invading your home because it wants to replicate the control it has today on the web and smartphones, but this time build it into kitchen, bedroom and bathroom appliances that are harder to replace.
-On Tuesday, Amazon introduced a smart thermostat, talking picture frame and even a rolling robot — each of which you operate primarily through Amazon’s Alexa assistant.
+On Tuesday, Amazon introduced a smart thermostat, talking picture frame and even a rolling robot called Astro — each of which you operate primarily through Amazon’s Alexa assistant.
 In other words, they want to install their walled gardens into our actual walls.

 Already, the Consumer Technology Association says 41% of American homes have taken the first — and most important — step into becoming smart: buying a talking smart speaker or display.
 Perhaps you got yours free with another purchase.
 Maybe you picked one that sounds best or works well with your phone.
 But the tech giants have made choosing a smart speaker more fraught than it might seem.